enkidevs/curriculum/CSS/Fundamentals/existential-crisis.md

 cursor
 %exp
-The cursor property in CSS controls what the mouse cursor will look like when it is located over the element in which this property is set.
+The cursor property in CSS controls what the mouse cursor will look like when it is located over the element for which this property is set.
 %

 direction